Azure-Samples/azure-spring-boot-samples/eventhubs/spring-cloud-azure-starter/spring-cloud-azure-sample-eventhubs-kafka/README.md

 3. [Verify This Sample](#verify-this-sample).

+## Deploy to Azure Spring Apps

+Now that you have the Spring Boot application running locally, it's time to move it to production.
+[Azure Spring Apps](https://learn.microsoft.com/azure/spring-apps/overview) makes it easy to deploy Spring Boot applications to Azure without any code changes.
+The service manages the infrastructure of Spring applications so developers can focus on their code.
+Azure Spring Apps provides lifecycle management using comprehensive monitoring and diagnostics, configuration management, service discovery, CI/CD integration, blue-green deployments, and more.
+To deploy your application to Azure Spring Apps, see [Deploy your first application to Azure Spring Apps](https://learn.microsoft.com/azure/spring-apps/quickstart?tabs=Azure-CLI).

 ## Troubleshooting

 - Meet with  `Creating topics with default partitions/replication factor are only supported in CreateTopicRequest version 4+` error.